microsoft/azure-pipelines-tasks/docs/service-connections/azure-oidc/manual-configuration.md

 -   Go to the [Azure Portal](https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/RegisteredApps) or [Azure Active Directory Portal](https://aad.portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/RegisteredApps)
 -   Click on the 'New registration' link:
     </br><img src="new-app-reg.png" width="133"/>
--   Give the new App Registration a name
+-   Give the new App Registration a name and create but do not close the window as you will need to enter some details from here in the service connection.

+## Create Service Connection (step 2)
 -   Enter the following details into the service connection creation panel:
     - Copy the `Application (client) ID` field from the `Overview` blade of the `App registration` page and paste this into the `Service Principal Id` field in the service connection creation panel.
     - Copy the `Directory (tenant) ID` field from the `Overview` blade of the `App registration` page and paste this into the `Tenant ID` field in the service connection creation panel.